vegaprotocol/specs/protocol/0051-product.md

 Some products can expire and be settled or create interim settlement cashflows that are triggered by certain events such as the passage of time and/or the receipt of data from a data source (oracle, another Vega market, etc.).

 Lifecycle events are triggered by receipt of data from a data source defined as a product parameter.
-Data sources can include internal Vega data feeds, including the time and data from other markets, as well as external (oracle) data source, see the [data sourcing framework spec]() [TODO: data sourcing spec link] for more details.
+Data sources can include internal Vega data feeds, including the time and data from other markets, as well as external (oracle) data source, see the [data sourcing framework spec](./0045-data-sourcing.md) for more details.

 A lifecycle trigger looks like this, in pseudocode: